Denturism Program (S101)

 ** Mature Student Status (19 years of age or older and no OSSD)

-Mature Students may take the Admissions Assessment for English, math or biology, OR may consider upgrading to achieve the credit(s) needed in English or math.
+Mature Students may take the Admissions Assessment for English, Math or Biology, OR may consider upgrading to achieve the credit(s) needed in English or Math.

 Please note that George Brown is committed to ensuring that applicants will succeed in their program of choice and meeting the minimum requirements does not guarantee admission to the program.
 Applicants may be required to have grades higher than the minimum requirements stated.